Mental Toughness and Training Consistency

 Elite marathoners often break the race into thirds, each with a different mental focus:

-• First third: Hold back, stay controlled, run smooth
+• First third: hold back, stay controlled, run smooth

-• Second third: Find rhythm, settle into effort, stay present
+• Second third: find rhythm, settle into effort, stay present

-• Final third: This is what you trained for — now compete
+• Final third: compete

 Triathletes can use the natural transitions between disciplines as mental reset points.
 Each leg is a fresh start.